4 Amenability and non-positive curvature

 Let \(G\) be a closed amenable subgroup of \(\mathrm{GL}_n(\mathbf{R})\).

-Lets take a maximal direct sum decomposition \(\mathbf{R}^n=E_1\oplus\dots\oplus E_k\) that is preserved by some finite index subgroup of \(G'\) then let \(G_i\) be the image of \(G\) in \(\mathrm{GL}(E_i)\).
+Let’s take a maximal direct sum decomposition \(\mathbf{R}^n=E_1\oplus\dots\oplus E_k\) that is preserved by some finite index subgroup of \(G'\) then let \(G_i\) be the image of \(G\) in \(\mathrm{GL}(E_i)\).
 Assume that each \(G_i\) has a normal solvable group \(S_i\) such that \(G_i/S_i\) is compact.
-Then the intersection \(S\) of \(\ker(G\to G_i/S_i)\) is normal solvable closed subgroup and its the image of \(G\) is closed in \(G_1\times\dots\times G_k\), so \(G/S\) is compact since it is close in \(G_1/S_1\times\dots\times G_k/S_k\).
+Then the intersection \(S\) of \(\ker(G\to G_i/S_i)\) is a normal solvable closed subgroup and the image of \(G\) is closed in \(G_1\times\dots\times G_k\), so \(G/S\) is compact since it is closed in \(G_1/S_1\times\dots\times G_k/S_k\).

 By maximality of the direct sum decomposition, no finite index subgroup of \(G_i\) preserves a direct sum decomposition of \(E_i\).
 So we are reduced to the case where \(G\) has no finite index subgroup that preserves a non trivial direct sum decomposition.